 Mr. Lavoie has a wealth of experience in financial market analysis and operations, including collateral and liquidity policies, as well as in monetary policy, the financial system and funds management.
 Since joining the Bank in 2001, he has held several senior positions.
 He was appointed Senior Director of the Bank’s Calgary Operational Site (COS) for market and banking operations in July 2018.
 Before that, he served as Deputy Managing Director of the Funds Management and Banking Department (FBD) and of FMD.
 He has been a co-chair of the Foreign Reserves Committee, the Debt and Treasury Management Committee and the Retail Debt Committee.
 He has also served as a member of the Bank’s Pension Fund Investment Committee and represented the Bank on various international committees.

-Mr. Lavoie graduated with a Bachelor of Business Administration degree and an MBA in Finance from Université Laval and holds the Chartered Financial Analyst designation.
+Mr. Lavoie obtained both a bachelor and master’s degrees in business administration with a concentration in finance from Université Laval and holds the Chartered Financial Analyst designation.

 The recent crisis was characterized by widespread deterioration in funding conditions, as well as impairment of the mechanism through which liquidity is normally redistributed within the financial system.
 Central banks responded with extraordinary measures.
 This article examines the provision of liquidity by central banks during the crisis as they adapted their existing facilities and introduced new ones, while encouraging a return to private markets and mitigating moral hazard.
 A review of this experience illustrates the importance of clear principles for intervention, a flexible operating framework, and clear communication and co-operation by central banks.
 By exposing the degree of interdependence of financial institutions and markets, the crisis highlighted the need for reforms aimed at improving the infrastructure supporting core funding markets and the liquidity of individual institutions.